 There’s a general notion that postpartum depression and anxiety should be over by the time your baby turns one, but that is not always the case.
 It really depends on how long you waited to reach out for help, whether or not you have a history of anxiety and depression, what your home environment is like, how much support you are receiving, and how dedicated you can be to treatment and self-care practices.
 Here’s a great article on recovery.

-No matter how pervasive your symptoms are, you can certainly get better.
+The most important thing to remember is that no matter how pervasive your symptoms are, you can certainly get better.
 You won’t feel like this forever, as long as you’re willing to get treatment and care.
 According to postpartum.org, factors that may minimize the length of your anxiety include:

 - Recognizing the symptoms and getting help early